Closed

 Directions

-From Groveland travel approximately 7.5 miles east to Ferretti Road.
+From Groveland, travel approximately 7.5 miles east to Ferretti Road.
 Turn left (north) onto Ferretti Road.
 Travel 1 mile and turn right (east) onto Lumsden Road/Forest Route 1N01.
-Travel approximately 5 miles to the campground on the left (north) side of the road.
-RVs and trailers are not recommended on Lumsden Road.
+Travel approximately 5 miles to the campground on the left.
+The road is steep and winding; RVs and trailers are not recommended.

 Amenities